-Unions are clear that workers should not pay the price for climate change.
-Several countries already have provisions allowing workers to stop work for a period of time on days affected by exceptional heatwaves and receive wage compensation or unemployment benefits during this period.
-In some cases, previous provisions for work in bad winter weather have been extended to cover heatwaves.
-The situation in Austria, France, Germany, Italy and Luxembourg are examined below.
+Unions are clear that workers should not pay the price er pays 60% of the gross salary which would have for climate change.
+Several countries already have been paid without the interruption of work as bad provisions allowing workers to stop work for a period weather compensation.
+The wage costs incurred of time on days affected by exceptional heatwaves are reimbursed by the Construction Workers' Leave and receive wage compensation or unemployment and Severance Pav Fund.
+A guota of 120 hours per employee is available to each employer during the benefits during this period.
+In some cases, previous provisions for work in bad winter weather have six-month summer period.
+This is equivalent to 15 working days for full-time employees.
+The system been extended to cover heatwaves.
+The situation in Austria, France, Germany, Italy and Luxembourg are is financed via a monthly compensation contribuexamined below. tion amounting to 1.4% of the gross wage, which is borne equally by the employer and the employee.
+Only construction workers benefit from this regulation.
+Gardeners, forestry workers and road maintenance workers, for example, are not covered.71